-- 28.1 It is not practicable for the Company to estimate the closure of these issues and the consequential timings of cash flows, if any, in respect of the above. - The Company was identified as a 'special purpose vehicle' for the implementation of the rehabilitation scheme on 30th October, 2002 (issued on 15th November, 2002) of Mafatlal Industries Limited (MIL) sanctioned by the Board for Industrial & Financial Reconstruction, as MIL was declared a sick industrial undertaking, within the meaning of section 3(1)(o) of the Sick Industrial Companies (Special Provisions) Act, 1985.
-Under the Scheme, amongst the various steps, the chemical division was de-merged to Navin Flourine International Limited (NFIL) and the Real Estate and Investment Business of MIL was demerged to the Company for settlement of MIL's secured term lenders.
-NFIL became the Parent Company during the year ended 31st March, 2005.
+30 The company was identified as a 'special purpose vehicle' for the implementation of the rehabilitation scheme on 30th October, 2002 (issued on 15th November, 2002) of Mafatlal Industries Limited (MIL) sanctioned by the Board for Industrial & Financial Reconstruction, as MIL was declared a sick industrial undertaking, within the meaning of section 3(1)(o) of the Sick Industrial Companies (Special Provisions) Act, 1985.
+Under the Scheme, amongst the various steps, the chemical division was de-merged to Navin Flourine International Limited (NFIL) and the Real Estate and Investment Business of MIL was demerged to the company for settlement of MIL's secured term lenders.
+NFIL became the Parent company during the year ended 31st March, 2005.